ernisk/Synalogik-Test/README.md

 ### Method 2: Download package
 > 1. Click Code button at the top of the repository and press Download Zip
-> 2. Import project as an Archive File (.zip) to your IDE
+> 2. Import project as an Archive File (.zip) to your IDE or extract zip in workspace folder
 > 3. DONE: Project should now be in your workspace

 ### Method 3: Install fileinfo.jar
 > 1. Download fileinfo.jar from this repository
 > 2. Import jar file as library to your java project
-> 3. DONE: You can now refer in your code as import com.ernestasapp.SynalogikFileInfo.FileInfo;
+> 3. DONE: You can now refer in your code as import com.ernestasapp.SynalogikFileInfo.FileInfo; to use FileInfo()
-> 4. NOTE: You won't be able to run maven build as the jar does not include a pom file
+> 4. NOTE: You won't be able to run maven build on the jar

 ## Code Description

 ### main/FileInfo.java
 > FileInfo(Path in) Constructor Taking in Path parameter (Make sure the path is from your src folder to your text file) for example:
+>
 > new FileInfo(Paths.get("src/test/resources/com/ernestasapp/SynalogikFileInfo/testfile.txt"));
+>
 > FileInfo then reads the path using the Read() function and converts the file text into a string.
+>
 > Calculations for the word count and average is done with the assumption of a word being a series of characters,including some punctuation, separated by
 > space,newline,comma or full stop.
+>
 > Output of the file infomation is then system outputed to the console.

 ### test/FileInfoTest.java